In addition to a first-class standard of living, Dubai also offers a tax-free environment for private and legal entities.

 Income and wealth tax

 No income tax is levied in Dubai.
 All types of personal income are tax free.
-This includes salary, pension, rental income and capital income such as dividends, interest and capital gains of all kinds.
+This includes salaries, pensions, rental income and capital income such as dividends, interest and capital gains of all kinds.
+There is also no wealth tax and no taxes are levied on real estate property.

 Real Estate Gains, Inheritance and Gift Tax

-In Dubai, no real estate gains tax is levied on the resale of real estate.
+No real estate gains tax is levied on the resale of real estate in Dubai.
 However, there is a 4% transfer fee on real estate transactions, which is usually paid by the buyer.
+Inheritances and gifts do not have to be taxed either at the time of death or upon receipt of the inheritance or gift.

 Value Added Tax

-As of 01.01.2018, a value added tax of 5% was introduced in the United Arab Emirates.
+A 5% value added tax was introduced in the United Arab Emirates on January 1, 2018.

 Basically, there are three ways to obtain a residence permit in Dubai: